arch-user-sudo/Prebuilt-DWL-setup/README.md

              ttf-dejavu (For font on Bar)

-             Copy The Folders In CONFIG for mako, qutebrowser & rofi theme
+             Copy The Folders In CONFIG to your .config folder for mako, & rofi theme.

+             I'll upload the fastfetch config soon.

+             I'm Lazy, I'll keep this repo up to date over time.

+             My setup support the hardened Linux Kernel aswell. check the keybinds in config.h in dwl folder.